This post may contain affiliate links. Please see my disclosure policy for more details.

 Starting from either Hordern Park on the eastern side or Barrenjoey Road on the Pittwater side (see the map below), you can cross from one side to the other via elevated McKay Reserve.

-If you fancy a bite to eat or a coffee, Palm Beach has plenty of options.
+If you fancy a bite to eat or a coffee, there plenty of options here.
 The most well known restaurant, with pretty Pittwater views, must be The Boathouse over at Governor Phillip Reserve, with outdoor seating on the jetty out the back.

 At 1108 Barrenjoey Road near the wharf, is the almost-100-year-old Barrenjoey House, which offers guesthouse accommodation in addition to a café, bar and restaurant.

 If you’re visiting the surf club, you’ll be able to grab refreshments from the adjoining kiosk, as well as Summer Bay merchandise.

 If you feel like perusing some shops, walk south down Barrenjoey Road, just below the northern end of Illuka Road.
 You’ll find a sprinkling of shops, cafes and cute boutiques that most visitors don’t know about.

 For beautiful, beach-inspired items for your home, try The Boathouse Home Pop Up store at 1 Beach Road.